huggingface/hub-docs/docs/hub/gguf-llamacpp.md

 # GGUF usage with llama.cpp

+> [!TIP]
-NEW: You can now deploy any llama.cpp compatible GGUF on Hugging Face Endpoints, read more about it [here](https://huggingface.co/docs/inference-endpoints/en/others/llamacpp_container)
+> You can now deploy any llama.cpp compatible GGUF on Hugging Face Endpoints, read more about it [here](https://huggingface.co/docs/inference-endpoints/en/others/llamacpp_container)

 Llama.cpp allows you to download and run inference on a GGUF simply by providing a path to the Hugging Face repo path and the file name. llama.cpp downloads the model checkpoint and automatically caches it.
 The location of the cache is defined by `LLAMA_CACHE` environment variable, read more about it [here](https://github.com/ggerganov/llama.cpp/pull/7826).